Aby Tom Cyriac

-Aby Tom Cyriac is an Indian composer, arranger and programmer.
-He is a well known music arranger and programmer to major music composers in the Indian film industry.
+Aby Tom Cyriac is an Indian composer, arranger and music producer.
+He is a well known music producer to major music composers in the Indian film industry.

 Early life

 Aby Tom Cyriac was born in Kanjirappally, Kottayam, Kerala to Mr.Cyriac Thomas and Mrs.Shaji Cyriac.

 His musical abilities were spotted early in his life, and he started working with church choirs when he was studying in 5th standard.
 At such a young age, he had also started playing for several stage programs.
 He started exploring his music life when he met Fr.
 Sebastian Vechookarottu who is a Priest as well as a musician.
 It was Fr.
 Sebastian who opened him the wide world of music through different opportunities.
 The development of his career was through devotional songs and programs.